AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 votaries, but the noblest of all, the Platonic, was most influential with the Alexandrine fathers, though, like Clement, they exercised a wise and rational eclecticism, in adopting the best features of each system.
 This Clement claimed to do.
-He says: \"And by philosophy I mean not the Stoic, nor the Platonic, nor the Epicurean, nor that of Aristotle; but whatever any of these sects had said that was fit and just, that taught righteousness with a divine and religious knowledge, this I call eclectic philosophy.\"[^209]
+He says: "And by philosophy I mean not the Stoic, nor the Platonic, nor the Epicurean, nor that of Aristotle; but whatever any of these sects had said that was fit and just, that taught righteousness with a divine and religious knowledge, this I call eclectic philosophy."[^209]

 Matters of speculation he solved by philosophy, but his theology he derived from the Scriptures.
 He was not, therefore, a mere philosopher, but one who used philosophy as a help to the interpretation of the religion of Christ.
-He says; \"We wait for no human testimony, but bring proof of what we assert from the Word of the Lord, which is the most trustworthy, or, rather, the only evidence.\"
+He says; "We wait for no human testimony, but bring proof of what we assert from the Word of the Lord, which is the most trustworthy, or, rather, the only evidence."

 The thoroughly Greek mind of Clement, with his great imagination, vast learning and research, splendid ability, and divine spirit, could